noodlecollie/v2mp/V2MP.md

   * If `B` is `1`, the `C` bit of `SR` is considered.
 If `SR[C]` is set (ie. the last instruction that was executed overflowed or underflowed its register), `PC` is modified according to the rules above.
 If `SR[C]` is not set, `PC` is not modified and will be incremented as normal once the `CBX` instruction is complete.

 Bits `[9 8]` are reserved for future use, and must be set to `0`.
 If this is not the case, a `RES` fault will be raised.

+## Todo Notes

+### Inter-Device Communications

+Need to decide on how inter-device messages work.
+The previous IDC/IDR instructions seemed clunky.

+We could have a half-duplex message-passing model, where a status bit is used to specify which out of the device and the program has control of communications.
+If the bit is cleared then the program has control, and if the bit is set then the device has control.

+For convenience, we can support two types of messages: single-word and multi-word.
+Single word messages involve passing a single word to a device port from a known register; multi-word messages involve passing a pointer to program memory, where the contents of the message live.
+The format of the memory is completely dependent on what the device function expects.

+A device get instruction can store the value of the device's return word in a register, if the device has finished with the communications channel.
+This can be used to obtain the return of the last message whenever the program wants it, provided it has not toggled the communication channel bit back at any point.

+If the device has control of the channel when a get happens, what do we do?

+* Return 0?
+* Return undefined?
+* Don't return anything?
+* Block the processor until the device relinquishes control of the communications channel?
+  * This would essentially turn the comms into a more conventional function call - could be useful for certain things.
+However, could also be dangerous!
+A rogue device could lock up the processor!
+  * Having said that, removing this behaviour doesn't actually remove the potential for locking up the processor - it's basically a single instruction that acts like a loop which continually checks the state of the communications channel, and only breaks out of the loop once the channel is available.
+This loop could easily be written in code, and subsequently taken advantage of by a bad device.
+Not including the instruction would discourage blocking device calls, though, which may be a good thing overall.

+### Stack

+Do we have enough remaining instructions to implement stack support?